Are flights included in the cost of the dance holiday?

 How many participants are there on the dance holiday?

-We tend to take smaller groups of up to about 16 persons to keep the group intimate – it helps people get to know each other better, both Cubans and participants, but also to make things more manageable from an organising point of view.
-Going out at night with 16 visitors + 16 Cubans is quite a big group as you can imagine.
+We have small groups of up to around 15 people to keep the group dynamic personal and friendly – it helps people get to know each other better, both Cubans and participants, but also to make things more manageable from an organising point of view.
+Going out at night with 15 visitors + 15 Cubans is already quite a big group, and we really do try to integrate into the local cultural scene rather than dominate with our presence.

 Will I have a dance partner?